How to Find and Hire a Solar Energy System Installer

 Last updated December 2021

-Whether you decide to buy or lease a system, there are many decisions to make, and the most important is selecting an installer.
+If you decide to buy a system, there are many decisions to make, and the most important is selecting an installer.

 In addition to a trove of info about solar energy, two websites can help you find installers.
 SolarReviews.com offers customer reviews of installers, and unlike many companies that host online ratings, many of the reviews posted with it are negative.